 Therapeutic Oligonucleotide Metabolite Identification, Profiling and Quantitation

 The method of choice for generating comprehensive metabolite profiles without standards is radio- chromatography.
 If a test compound cannot be effectively radiolabeled or radiolabel is lost due to metabolism, an authentic standard for the metabolite is needed for absolute quantitation.
-If no synthetic standards are available, some steps can be taken to measure metabolites in alternate ways to determine eliminate the need for more toxicology studies are needed.
-Generally, the probability of having to perform an additional in vivo toxicology study with an unexpected metabolite is quite low by designing experiments that assure representative coverage of all metabolites above 10% of dose.
+If no synthetic standards are available, some steps can be taken to measure metabolites in alternate ways to determine or eliminate the need for more toxicology studies.
+Generally, the probability of having to perform an additional in vivo toxicology study with an unexpected metabolite is kept quite low by designing experiments that assure representative coverage of all metabolites above 10% of dose.
 Performing a quantitative coverage assessment for a matrix is accomplished by mixing equal volumes of appropriately pooled samples.
-This, followed by an analysis using full-scan HRMS demonstrates full metabolite coverage.
+This, followed by an analysis using full-scan HRMS, demonstrates full metabolite coverage.

-The procedures described here outline fit-for-purpose activities to understand more clearly parent and metabolite coverage in a siRNA metabolism study.
+The procedures described here outline fit-for-purpose activities to understand more clearly parent and metabolite coverage in an siRNA metabolism study.
 The required sample-pooling scheme represents the time course fate of the drug over the entire experiment.
 Once pooled, an extraction step is performed on each sample to concentrate the oligonucleotides and clean up interfering compounds in the matrix.
 Finally, all samples are qualitatively and quantitatively, or semi-quantitatively, analyzed by LC/HRMS.

-Extraction – After sample pooling, an extraction step, usually liquid-liquid or stationary phase extraction (SPE), is designed to concentrate analytes, metabolites and to clean up the sample matrix.
+Extraction – After sample pooling, an extraction step, usually liquid-liquid or stationary phase extraction (SPE) is designed to concentrate analytes and metabolites and to clean up the sample matrix.
 There can be large differences between a liquid-liquid extraction and SPE extraction and if there has been no prior method developed for the analyte, both approaches should be explored.
 For an acceptable mass balance study, it is critical for extraction recovery to be determined for each matrix and a predetermined allowable recovery achieved.

 Quantitation – Initially, a quantitation method using parent drug and any synthesized metabolite standards is developed.
 Closely related internal standards are used to correct for any sample preparation and sample introduction deviations.
 Amounts of unexpected metabolites are estimated by simple comparison of spectral area counts to parent or a related metabolite.
 For this, all mass spectral responses are assumed to be equivalent across components.